 This report uses human rights parameters for evaluating the design and implementations of work programs for inmates in Canada: human rights law, as it is expressed in the Charter of Rights and Freedoms, and international human rights instruments that Canada has ratified.
 Constitutional law issues are also considered.
 Although the report addresses only one aspect of the lives of those who are imprisoned, the human rights and civil liberties principles that are considered in this report also apply with respect to other conditions of incarceration as well.
 Thus, this report should be of interest to those who want to understand how the Charter and other human rights law apply to prisoners.
 2014.
 168 pages.
 ISBN# 1-896225-78-0.

 The question and answer format deals with legal and other employment issues faced by youth in Alberta: employment standards, discrimination and harassment, work and age, salary, benefits, hours of work and breaks, overtime, safety and working conditions, holiday, and being fired.
-Includes a resource section and learning exercises (updated minimum wage figures in 2014).
+Includes a resource section and learning exercises (updated version 2017 coming soon)

 Background information for teachers and activities on human rights, the Charter, discrimination, bullying and harassment and applicable laws, suitable for secondary school students (Grades 7 to 12).
 May be used with The Respectful Me, Respectful You video and guidebook.
 Includes reproducible handouts.
 2014.